ziutek/simple_go_wiki/README.md

         mysqlError(err)
     }

-Last function uses MySQL *INSERT ...
+The last function uses MySQL *INSERT ...
 ON DUPLICATE KEY UPDATE* query.
 It inserts or updates article depending on whether it exists or not exists in the table.

 ## Controller

-We need to instal *web.go*:
+We need to install *web.go*:

     $ cd ..
     $ git clone git://github.com/hoisie/web.go
     $ cd web.go && make install
     $ cd ../simple_go_wiki

-Next we can write the last part of our application witch is responsible for interaction with the user.
+Next we can write the last part of our application which is responsible for interaction with the user.
 Lets create *controller.go* file:

     package main